kc127/Reviews-API/README.md

 ### Optimizations
 #### Horizontal Scaling

 In order to decrease response time, I ended up horizontally scaling my system using nginx load balancing with least-conn strategy.
-I also deploted server and database separately.
-This decreased my response time from ~3000 ms to 5 ms and error rate decreased from
+I also deployed server and database separately.
+This decreased my response time from ~3000 ms to 5 ms and error rate decreased to 0%.

 <img src="./readme/diagram.png" alt="drawing" width="1000"/>